top of page

 Therapist, Candidate

-Maddie Miller, LPC-Candidate
+Maddie Miller, LPC

 Maddie holds space and encourages her clients who struggle with various concerns.
 She is very passionate about working with the 2SLGBTQIA community, individuals who have experienced trauma, and chronic illness/pain, in addition to relationship concerns and family trauma.
 She is very passionate about women’s issues including anything from hormonal imbalances to sexual trauma and intimate partner abuse.
 She loves exploring the “why” and making connections while working on coping skills!
 Maddie uses multiple therapeutic approaches but her base approach is person-centered meaning "I am on your side and I believe you!"
 When Maddie isn’t “in therapist mode” she is cuddling with her partner and kitties, reading, or hiking!